-Before we delve into the specifics, let’s learn a bit more what quartz and sintered stone are.
+Before we delve into the specifics, let’s learn a bit more about what quartz and sintered stone are.

 What is Quartz?

-Quartz is an engineered stone that is composed of natural quartz stone and resin.
+Quartz is a customised stone that is composed of natural quartz stone and resin.
 They are manufactured by combining around 90% ground quartz with 10% resins, polymers, and pigments.
 This composition gives quartz countertops their strength and durability.
 It is a highly durable material that is resistant to scratches, stains, and heat.
 Quartz countertops are known for their uniform appearance and wide range of colours and patterns.

 Quartz countertops are also highly resistant to bacteria and mould growth, making them a hygienic choice for kitchen surfaces.
 In Singapore, where cleanliness and hygiene are highly valued, quartz countertops have traditionally been a popular option for kitchens in HDB flats.